When it comes to rowing, there are two brand names that have become synonymous with these cardio machines, Concept2 and WaterRower.

 The Concept2 comes apart easily, by simply opening the locking mechanism on its underside.
 This makes it much simpler to pack away to store or pop in a car to take with you.

-The WaterRower has wheels on the front to help you move it, however they are quite small.
+The WaterRower has wheels on the front to help you move it for storage, however, they are quite small.
 It can also be quite heavy and cumbersome when filled with water.

 While it definitely can be moved and stored, this is a piece of equipment that is better designed for setting up where you plan to use it and keeping it there.